rssnyder/isengard/infra/k8s/media/readme.md

 # media in k8s

+learning k8s by setting up someting I have ran in docker for _10 years_

 *tested using k3s, metallb, longhorn, and nginx ingress on ubuntu x86 with caddy as an external reverse proxy*

 `internet`>`caddy`>`nginx-ingress`>`service`>`pod`